bear-rsg/experiences-of-landscape-workers/django/README.md

 ## Django Project

-The project is called 'django-template', but project files are stored in the 'core' folder.
+The project is called 'experiences-of-landscape-workers', but project files are stored in the 'core' folder.
 Please refer to `core/settings.py` for further details

 ## Django Apps